dunglas/mercure/docs/UPGRADE.md

 The `mercure.payload` JWT key has been deprecated.
 It is now possible to make topic-specific data available in subscriptions events and through the subscription API.
-To make data available in all events and API documents describing subscriptions, use the `*` topic selector.
+To make data available in all events and API responses describing subscriptions, use the `*` topic selector.

 Before: